yuyenchu/express_cluster_sample/config/README.md

     //* see https://www.npmjs.com/package/jsonwebtoken#usage for more details */
     "jwt": {
-        "secret": string, // jwt signing secret, 256 characters is recommended "length": number, // refresh token length, which will be stored in redis "extendAccess": boolean, // automatically issue new access token when expired "extendRefresh": boolean, // automatically issue new refresh token when expired "accessExpire": number, // access token expire time in seconds
+        "secret": string, // jwt signing secret, 256 characters is recommended "refreshLength": number, // refresh token length, which will be stored in redis "extendAccess": boolean, // automatically issue new access token when expired "extendRefresh": boolean, // automatically issue new refresh token when expired "accessExpire": number, // access token expire time in seconds